derailed/popeye/README.md

 ```

 Running the above docker command with `--rm` means that the container gets
-deleted with popeye exits.
+deleted when popeye exits.
 When you use `--save`, it will write it to /tmp in
 the container and then delete the container when popeye exits, which means you
 lose the output.
 To get around this, map /tmp to the container's /tmp: